garikmirakyan06/Timetable_Scheduling/README.md

 This algorithm is heuristic, so its time complexity is polynomial, making it suitable for large-scale data.
 The approximate time complexity is O(T × C × I).

+## Installation and Setup

+This project uses **CMake** for building and supports both local and containerized development.

+### Building Locally:

+To build the project locally you can just run script `build.sh` in directory `scripts`

+### Docker:
+there is also `Dockerfile` wich will install all necessary dependencies in new environment If you prefer using Docker you can run `./scripts/docker_run.sh`.
+You can also run `docker_install.sh` if you dont have it.